 3. Can your invitee bring a guest?

 If you offer your invitee the possibility to bring a guest or colleague, make sure you think the procedure through.
 What details do you need from the guest?
-Will the extra guest receive a separate confirmation with E-ticket?
+Will the extra guest receive a separate confirmation with an e-ticket?
 Or will you send this to your invitee?
-Design the process carefully before sending out the invites: changing the settings afterwards will lead to unnecessary workload!
+Design the process carefully before sending out the invitation: changing the settings afterwards will lead to unnecessary workload!

 4. Are there any sub-sessions with a maximum capacity?

 Many B2B events have workshops, sub-sessions or other flexible programme items with limited seats.
 Write down the registration options for these sessions.
 Especially working with multiple time slots can be challenging, especially when you are not working with flexible online event registration software.

 5. Will you check in your attendees at the event?

 At Momice, we believe that checking in your attendees is a must.
 It’s the only way to know who attended your event.
 This data is essential for follow up: thank the people that attended, and ask them for feedback!
 Consider calling the people who did not show up to improve the relationship.
 In our next white paper we will dive deeper in setting up the perfect registration desk.